dolanmiu/generator-mvc6-angular/README.md

 yo mvc6-angular
 ```

-Finally, follow the instructions on the generator.
+Follow the instructions on the generator.
 It will prompt you for the name of the app.

+The Visual Studio 2015 project is located in: `\src\[PROJECT NAME]\[PROJECT NAME].kproj`.
+When you first exit the project, it will try to create the other nessesary Visual Studio files, including the Solution (`.sln`) file.
+It is recommended for tidyness to save the `.sln` file in the root (same path as the `.gitignore`).
+This is because Visual Studio will create other user preferance meta-data (`.suo` files) not related to the source of the app.

 ## Usage

-Note: You need to have Visual Studio 2013 or 2015 installed.

 1. To build, you run, you must go to the Task Runner Explorer, and run the `build` task.
 This will build the angular front-end into the `wwwroot` folder.